nichelicorn/emojional/README.md

 # Emojional

 We all have emotions.
-Click on your feelings, and receive a response to help you through the moment.
+Click on your feelings, and receive a message to help you through the moment.

 [click to get emojional!]()